 This splendid building is a beacon of architectural excellence atop the magnificent Schapenberg Hills.
 Enclosed in a modern glass and concrete sphere, its “Cellar in the Sky” encompasses a “state-of-the-art” gravitational cellar, an innovative wine-tasting room and a glass-box restaurant for fine dining (and for admiring view of the uninterrupted hills).

-Book your visit to Waterkloof Winery with Winerist now!
+Arrange your visit to Waterkloof Winery with Winerist now!

 Designed by Ignacio Urquiza Seoane y Bernardo Quinzaños Oria